Beaumont School

 Sixth Form Induction

-This is held late in the Summer, immediately after GCSE exams, and offers a very helpful introduction to life in the Sixth Form.
-You will experience sample lessons in your chosen subjects, together with activities designed to encourage all students to feel part of the Beaumont community.
+This is held late in the summer term, immediately after GCSE exams, and offers a very helpful introduction to life in the Sixth Form.
+You will experience taster lessons in your chosen subjects, together with activities designed to encourage all students to feel part of the Beaumont community.
+For this reason, attendance of induction is compulsory because it is so important for transition to joining our Sixth Form.

 Supported Enrolment